Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Hyperboloidal Coordinates

 The constant $\lambda$ is a typical length scale of the spacetime.
 As we will discuss, it plays an important role according to the particular limit under consideration.

-The height function $H(\sigma)$ and radial function $\rho(\sigma)$ represents degrees of freedom fixing the hyperboloidal slice $\tau =$ constant, and the radial compactification.
+The height function $H(\sigma)$ and radial function $\rho(\sigma)$ represent degrees of freedom fixing the hyperboloidal slice $\tau =$ constant, and the radial compactification.
 The radial compactification can also be represented in terms of the dimensionless tortoise coordinate

-From eq.~\eqref{eq:tort_def}, we observe that the dimensionless tortoise coordinate assumes the form\cite{PanossoMacedo:2023qzp}
+From Eq.~\eqref{eq:tort_def}, we observe that the dimensionless tortoise coordinate assumes the form~\cite{PanossoMacedo:2023qzp}